 CAMH’s presentation of the exhibition will feature a new addition: a 2022 collage piece that spans forty feet in length titled Was the Beautiful Woman in the Mirror of the Water You or Me?.
 The work stitches together disparate elements including catalogue pages, wire hangers, garment bags, and articles of clothing, all of which are overlaid with images of women donning zoot suits.
 This monumental piece is an ode to the Chicana matriarchs and blends the artist’s tailoring and collage skills.

 Montes Michie subverts dominant narratives and investigates the ways in which bodies of marginalized communities are frequently erased, fetishized, idealized, and criminalized.
-With Rock of Eye, Montes-Michie’s stitches suture histories and geographies; they establish thresholds for crossing.
+With Rock of Eye, Montes Michie’s stitches suture histories and geographies; they establish thresholds for crossing.
 His needle hits rock.

 Support